 1.32 Discussion of Results

 Our functional decomposition was gathered by defining what we wanted our final product to do.
 As a group, we decided that the most important product specification was to give individuals with vision impairment a way of navigating the world around them.
 From there, we decomposed exactly what navigation was, and the substance our product will need to complete that task in a safe, efficient and intuitive manner.
 We broke down our vision impairment device into three primary functions: Mobility, Orientation, and Utility.
-In order to navigate the world, we need to first make the individual comfortable with moving.
+To navigate the world, we need to first make the individual comfortable with moving.
 This includes moving around static and dynamic objects, as well as identifying dangerous obstacles such as low hanging signs or steps.
 The orientation function will be used to allow the user to understand where exactly he/she is as well as alert the user of a change in elevation grade.
 The utility function is mainly to supply the user with an intuitive and safe interface.

 The functions our product will be comprised of are similarly related.
 The mobility and orientation functions are completely dependent on each other, as you can’t navigate the world without the ability to walk safely as well as know where you are.
 The utility function feeds off these both.
 Ideally, the utility function will be able to assist in both the mobility and orientation of the user.
 This can be accomplished by keeping track of commonly used paths to assist the user in the safest way to their desired location, as well as interacting with emergency contacts in the case of an emergency.
 In all, these three functions will provide for a seamless design as well as overall user satisfaction.